 Events at Rockefeller and Bond Chapel

-Rockefeller Chapel and Bond Chapel are cherished spaces for a wide variety of academic, ceremonial, spiritual, and artistic events every week throughout the year.
+Rockefeller Chapel and Bond Chapel serve as major performing arts spaces on campus, as well as being cherished spaces for a wide variety of academic, ceremonial, and spiritual events.
+We present or host more than fifty events per week in the two Chapels and their associated meeting rooms, in addition to rehearsals and student lessons on the carillon and organ.
 Some events are designed primarily for students, others for audiences and participants from the city of Chicago and far beyond.
 Visitors come from all over the world to see and hear our great musical instruments!

 On any weekday, come for a tower tour, a meditation session, or some carillon or organ music.